kardolus/chatgpt-cli/README.md

 # ChatGPT CLI

-A Proof of Concept (POC) for building ChatGPT clients.
+This project is a Proof of Concept (POC) that demonstrates how to build ChatGPT clients with streaming support in a Command-Line Interface (CLI) environment.

 ![a screenshot](resources/screenshot.png)